th-duvanel/spdmfuzzer/README.md

 If the fuzzer receives an unexpected response, it saves the message used and continues using it until a successful connection is established.

+You can check a version of this document in Portuguese-Brazilian.
+It's available in the ``doc`` folder.

 ## Compilation and Execution

 **Assuming you have an up-to-date Linux system.
 Preferably, a distribution with apt package manager.**